 Socks.
 Wine.
 A mug with your grinning face on it.
 All these are great gifts, obviously.
 But do you know what else makes a great present?
 A trip to the theatre!
 With that in mind, we’ve gathered together a few of the most Dad-appropriate shows in London to give you nine excellent Fathers Day ideas.

-This musical has “ageing-rocker dad” written all over it… in fire, probably.
-It takes Jim Steinman’s powerful songs, which were made famous by Meat Loaf, and threads them into a story about love, passion and motorbikes set in a post-apocalyptic city.
-Steinman’s epics – which include I’d Do Anything For Love and Two Out Of Three Ain’t Bad – are already packed with drama.
-Imagine what they’ll be like as part of a full production on a massive opera house stage!
+This musical has “rocker dad” written all over it… in fire, probably.
+It takes Jim Steinman’s powerful songs, the ones that were made famous by Meat Loaf, and threads them into a story about love, passion and motorbikes set in a post-apocalyptic city.
 BOOK NOW

 If Dad likes to laugh, this could be the choice for him.
-From the team who created the award-winning The Play That Goes Wrong, this offers more of the silly, slapstick fun that made that show a hit.
-As the title suggests, it’s a show that brings a classic movie heist to the stage.
+From the team who created the award-winning The Play That Goes Wrong, this offers more of the silly, slapstick fun which made that show a hit.
+As the title suggests, it’s a comedy that brings a classic movie heist to the stage.
 Except, of course, the crooks’ plans just don’t run smoothly.
 BOOK NOW